First Marx cabinet: Establishment

-Establishment

 On 2 November 1923, the Social Democrats (SPD) withdrew from the second Stresemann cabinet in protest over its ouster of the democratically elected governments in Saxony and Thuringia after they had included the Communist Party in their ruling coalitions.
 The Stresemann government resigned following its loss in a confidence vote in the Reichstag on 23 November but remained in office in a caretaker capacity.
 The situation in Germany at the time was too critical to delay the formation of a new government.
 The major problems included the ongoing occupation of the Ruhr, a military state of emergency in place since 26 September 1923 and the dire state of public finances.
 Attempts to create a new coalition nevertheless proved to be difficult.
-A restoration of the grand coalition including the SPD seemed hopeless.
+A restoration of the grand coalition, including the SPD, seemed hopeless.
 The focus was on a new "bourgeois" cabinet based on the Centre Party, German People's Party (DVP), German Democratic Party (DDP) and the national-conservative German National People's Party (DNVP).
-Although among the coalition parties the DVP was most amenable to inclusion of the DNVP, the other two parties also tacked to the right in the discussions.
+Although among the coalition parties, the DVP was most amenable to inclusion of the DNVP, the other two parties also tacked to the right in the discussions.

 Initially, the Centre (including Marx personally) refused to nominate a candidate for chancellor or to take the lead in coalition negotiations.
-Siegfried von Kardorff of the DVP was recommended by the DDP and Centre on 24 November.
+Siegfried von Kardorff of the DVP was recommended by the DDP and Centre on 24 November 1923.
 Kardorff contacted the DNVP but was rebuffed.
 Stresemann then suggested to President Friedrich Ebert that he hand the task of forming a cabinet to the DNVP, but their political demands were unacceptable to Ebert.
 On 25 November, the President asked former Treasury minister Heinrich Albert to form an independent cabinet, but the idea was vetoed by the parties.
 A possible chancellorship for Karl Jarres (DVP) was dropped due to opposition from the Centre and DDP.